ton-community/ton-docs/docs/develop/howto/README.md

 * **POW Givers**

-  Step-by-step instructions to mine Proof-of-work giver smart contracts.
+  Step-by-step instructions to mine proof-of-work giver smart contracts.

 * **Smart Contract Guidelines**

-  Guidelines and best practices related to the implementation of TON Blockchain smart contracts.
+  Guidelines and best practices related to the implementation of the TON Blockchain smart contracts.

 * **Payment Processing**